 Cait Reeves (she/her/hers)

 is a strategic-thinking archivist and artist from Atlanta, GA, with over ten years experience in donor relations, project administration, and database management.
 She has a BA in Theater from Emory University, an MA in History and an MS in Library and Information Science, both from Simmons College.
+As a librarian, Cait provided support to BICF from its beginning, and continues to advise for the BICF Bring Us Books program, shifting our work from solely sending books on Black liberation into prisons to doing battle with the strict laws in Georgia surrounding books in prisons.

 is a self-taught artist based in Atlanta, GA (Mvskoke land).
 Their art is primarily inspired by their experiences navigating existence as a Chinese, queer, non-binary femme.
 Their work aims to amplify the struggles of oppressed communities, provide radical education, and show the beauty of collective resilience through vibrant colors, elements of surrealism, and portraiture.
 Her work includes all art and graphics used on BICF marketing materials and resource guides, and you can find more of her work on her website Art of Ting.